enqueuer-land/enqueuer/docs/README.md

 **onInit**
 Available in requisitions, publishers and subscriptions.
 It gets executed as soon as the component is initialized.
-As available parameter, an `elapsedTime` variable is given, counting every millisecond since the instantiation of this component.
+As available parameter, an "'elapsedTime'" variable is given, counting every millisecond since the instantiation of this component.

 **onFinish**
 Available in requisitions, publishers and subscriptions.
 It gets executed when the component is about to finish.
-As available parameter, an `elapsedTime` variable is given, counting every millisecond since the instantiation of this component.
+As available parameter, an "'elapsedTime'" variable is given, counting every millisecond since the instantiation of this component.

 **custom**
 Depending on the protocol implementation/library/author's mood, the publisher/subscription may have additional hooks.
-Such as `onError`, `onResponseReceived`, `onFileNotFound` and `onRedirect`...
+Such as "'onError'", "'onResponseReceived'", "'onFileNotFound'" and "'onRedirect'"...
 [Http-proxy subscription test file](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http-proxy.yml) is an excellent example, check it out.

 **_available variables_**
 Given that the variables and theirs names may vary according to the scenario, it's interesting to have a special one to retrieve every argument passed to the hook.
-To retrieve that information, you can use `argumentNames` as a regular argument.
+To retrieve that information, you can use "'argumentNames'" as a regular argument.
 So, let's say you have this requisition:

     onFinish:
       script: console.log(argumentNames)